-Due to EBTEL's speed, we are able to simulate a large amount of solar time in relatively little computational time for this study.
-Each EBTEL model is run for 10^5 s of solar time and 1000 models with random realizations of impulsive heating are run for each set of parameters to provide a robust average and standard deviation.
-In total, 1.6×10^9 s of coronal loop evolution are simulated.
-Those EBTEL parameters that remain constant across all simulations are listed in Table 2.
+time for this study.
+Each EBTEL model is run for $10^5$ s of solar time and 1000 models with random realizations of impulsive heating are run for each set of parameters to provide a robust average and standard deviation.
+In total, $1.6 \times 10^9$ s of coronal loop evolution are simulated.
+Those EBTEL parameters that remain constant across all simulations are listed in table 2.

 The evolution of two of these models is shown in Figure 2.
 For each of these models, the plasma undergoes many heating and cooling cycles in a single run.
-Some notable (and expected)
+Some notable (and expected) features of these simulations include: the typically smaller, more frequent heating events in the model with the shorter minimum delay and steeper distribution of event sizes; the more consistent plasma temperature and density resulting from these more consistent heating events; the more rapid cooling in the shorter strand; and the higher plasma temperatures in the more strongly heated strand with larger heating events.